 Duh!
 I did not see the value of Pinterest…yet.

 I watched countless webinars on increasing traffic, and they all talked about leveraging Pinterest, and I listened to them and looked at my Pinterest account and said whaaaa??
 How can this be?

 I had no clue what people were talking about.
 How can a scrapbooking and recipe site help me??

 One thing I did notice is that courses that teach about leveraging Pinterest are pricey.
 Most of the ones that I saw were in the $197 range, or even much, much higher.
-I was not sure that I wanted to put that much money into something that I was not quite sure of.
+I saw one for $497!
+Ugh.

 Enter Pinterest Ninja